sshehata/Intel-ML-internship/README.md

 Intel-ML-internship
 ===================

-An attempt to create an automatic Analyzer for online reviews, using machine learning.
+This project aims at creating an automated systems for analizing online user reviews using machine learning techniques.
+The target is to generate recommendations based on user trends and sentiments